Prélude à l'après-midi d'un faune: Composition

 The composition totals 110 bars.
 If one counts the incomplete lines of verse as one, Mallarmé's text likewise adds up to 110 lines.
 The second section in D♭ starts at bar 55, exactly halfway through the work.

+The piece is scored for orchestra including 3 flutes, 2 oboes, English horn, 2 clarinets, 2 bassoons, 4 horns, 2 harps, 2 crotales, and strings.